Benefits of Turmeric and Black Pepper - Why They Are Better Together

 A Word of Caution

-Although the benefits of raw turmeric and black pepper are becoming more clear, it is important to consult your doctor if you have any medical conditions or allergies.
+Although the benefits of taking turmeric with black pepper are becoming more clear, it is important to consult your doctor if you have any medical conditions or allergies.

 It is also important to schedule an appointment with your doctor before eliminating any medication they may have prescribed for your conditions.